Page 1 - Multisystem Study Guide for the CCRN

 Bariatric Complications

-Bariatric clients in intensive care settings pose a greater risk of complicated medical needs than non-bariatric clients.
+Bariatric patients in intensive care settings pose a greater risk of complicated medical needs than non-bariatric patients.
 Due to the excess weight, special accommodations may be needed to provide safe and comfortable beds with appropriate mobility assists.
-Bariatric clients are more likely to need oxygen support as their excess weight pushes on and prevents full diaphragmatic expansion.
+Bariatric patients are more likely to need oxygen support as their excess weight pushes on and prevents full diaphragmatic expansion.
 They must have specific dietary needs met to ensure they receive enough protein in their diet.
 Prevention of pressure ulcers and skin breakdown becomes essential to reducing overall medical complications due to delayed wound healing.
-Finally, psychological and psychosocial health should also be assessed, as many bariatric clients suffer from anxiety and depression due to negative body image.
+Finally, psychological and psychosocial health should also be assessed, as many bariatric patients suffer from anxiety and depression due to negative body image.

 One of the most common complications following organ transplant is graft vs. host disease.
 In this disease, the original body and immune system attack the foreign tissues, causing organ dysfunction and systemic changes.
 It may occur acutely or chronically.
 Common symptoms include skin rash, yellowing of the eyes, nausea, vomiting, diarrhea, abdominal cramping, and increased eye dryness/itchiness.
 Additional immunosuppressive and steroid medications may be used to minimize symptoms; however, symptoms may recur or persist despite the indicated therapy.